zhouzhongyuan/blog/contents/articles/typescript-react-and-redux/index.md

 template: article.jade
 ---

 Try as I might, I could not get TypeScript and Redux to play nice.
-I finally pulled it off with a tiny hack, and thought I'd dump what I did.
+I finally pulled it off with a little surgery, and thought I'd dump what I did.
 If anyone has a better approach, please <a href="mailto:matt.e.greer@gmail.com">I'm all ears</a>

 <span class="more"></span>

 ## Setting Up Your Actions

-Somewhere in a Redux GitHub issue I found someone who took the approach of using [redux-actions](https://github.com/acdlite/redux-actions) and I liked it and adopted it.
+Somewhere in a Redux GitHub issue I found someone who took the approach of using [redux-actions](https://github.com/acdlite/redux-actions).
+I liked this approach so I adopted it.

 For starters, define an `Action<T>` interface that your actions will conform to